ufo-kit/ufo-filters/docs/generators/index.rst

 .. gobj:class:: reader

-    The reader loads single files from disk and provides them as a stream The nominal resolution can be decreased by specifying the :gobj:prop:`x` and :gobj:prop:`y` coordinates, and the :gobj:prop:`width` and
+    The reader loads single files from disk and provides them as a stream The nominal resolution can be decreased by specifying the :gobj:prop:`y` coordinate and a :gobj:prop:`height`.
+Due to reduced I/O, this can dramatically improve performance.
-    :gobj:prop:`height` of a region of interest.

     .. gobj:prop:: path:string